Scott Atlas: Ordeal and Triumph

 The idea that hospital employees, nurses, for instance, should be fired if they don't get the vaccine, regardless of whether they had COVID in the past or not, is really the opposite of what was shown in

-Let me ask you, I think because it was, it's a little bit more esoteric, but so
+Let me ask you, I think because it's a little bit more esoteric, but so

 we at the Hoover Institution were

-watching this unfold and we were reading the things that you were writing as early that got public attention in early spring 2020.
+watching this unfold and we were reading the things that you were writing as early that got public attention in early spring 2020, and we watched this evolution.
+But

-But what was dumb, what I was dumbfounded was, to the degree that at the Hoover Institution, I was aware of public policy other than you, your work, and others at the Hoover.
+what I was dumbfounded was, to the degree that at the Hoover Institution, I was aware of public policy other than your work and others at the Hoover, but I was,

 And yet, when you all seem to agree